 So you got a sunburn.
-Not because you were trying for a #tantoo or your own inimitable #sunburnart—we hope—but because you goofed.
+Not because you were trying to achieve that “crispy” look — but because you goofed.
 It happens.

 Problem is, now you are wearing a crinkly paper suit of pain.
 One that’s crimson.
 And peeling.

-While you’re waiting for the crinkly suit to slough off, try these sunburn remedies to relieve your suffering.
+According to Kalus, the pain should start to subside in one to three days.
+But if you’re not into just waiting for the crinkly suit to slough off, you can try these sunburn remedies to relieve your suffering.

-This is not the moment to try out your Dead Sea bath salts or any other additives that might irritate your skin.
-“Don’t add anything to your bathwater and keep it on the cool side,” says Notaro.
-That’s because increasing your internal temperature can bring additional inflammation to already-inflamed skin.
+This is not the time to try out your Dead Sea bath salts or any other additives that might irritate your skin.
+Keep your bath cool and simple — if it’s too warm, it can bring additional inflammation to already-inflamed skin.

 If you don’t have a tub, a cold shower will also help.
 But skip the pulsing power massage setting on your showerhead for now.